 The O2 arena is one of London’s most well-known landmarks.
 Did you know that you can actually climb up to the top of the O2?
 And you can book your climb for sunset or twilight (as well as during the day of course).
 The O2 offers some great sunset views of Canary Wharf and Greenwich.

 Top Tip: If you’re visiting London during the summer do google St Paul’s Cathedral sunsets.
-In 2019 St Paul’s ran a summer lates event which allowed visitors to climb the stairs to the top of the Cathedral to get some amazing sunset views.
+In 2019 St Paul’s ran a summer late event, which allowed visitors to climb the stairs to the top of the Cathedral to get some amazing sunset views.
 This doesn’t run as a set program but it is worth checking if it is on when you visit.

-NB: Several posts that I read whilst researching this article mentioned Kensington Roof Gardens.
+NB: Several posts I read while researching this article mentioned Kensington Roof Gardens.
 Unfortunately this lovely spot has closed.